-First Principle: Personal data shall be processed fairly and

-lawfully, and, in particular, shall not be processed
+First Principle: Personal data shall be processed lawfully and fairly and, in particular, shall not be processed unless:

-unless:

-At least one of the conditions in Schedule 2 is met.
+• At least one of the conditions in Schedule 2 is met.

 In the case of sensitive personal data, at least one of the conditions in Schedule 3 is also met.